markjivko/kronup-php/docs/index.md

 ## Installation & Usage

-To install the kronup SDK, simply clone this repository and load it with a [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloader.
+To install the Kronup SDK, simply clone this repository and load it with a [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloader.
 If you're having doubts, you can use the provided `autoload.php` file.

-You can also install the latest version of `kronup PHP SDK` with **composer** by issuing the following command:
+You can also install the latest version of `Kronup PHP SDK` with **composer** by issuing the following command:

 ```
 composer require kronup/kronup-php